-The BFS Short Story Competition 2018 will be open to entries from 1 April 2018.
+The BFS Short Story Competition is an annual event.
 Anyone can enter, regardless of how many times they have been previously published.
-The competition is open to entries from 1 April 2018 to 30 June 2018.
-The sole judge for the 2018 competition is award winning editor and BFS Committee Member Allen Ashley.
+The competition is open to entries from 1st April to 30th June of each year.
+The judges for the 2022 competition are:

 - 1st prize: £100, a year’s membership of the BFS, and publication in BFS Horizons.